tucnak/telebot/README.md

 Now there's a dozen of supported endpoints (see package consts).
 Let me know if you'd like to see some endpoint or endpoint idea implemented.
-This system is completely extensible, so I can introduce them without braking backwards-compatibity.
+This system is completely extensible, so I can introduce them without breaking backwards-compatibity.

 ## Poller